 COMMUNITY SUPPORT PROGRAMS

 The past few years have been very difficult for people all over the world.
 For Haiti, the problems far exceeded the global pandemic.
 It has been a time of political instability, an earthquake, gang violence, daily kidnappings, diesel shortage and lack of food.
-When we asked our local leaders what the greatest need was, their reply was food assistance and job creation.
+When we asked our local leaders what the greatest need was, their reply was assistance with purchasing food and job creation.

 We shifted our focus in 2021 and prioritized feeding the elderly and vulnerable in the community as well as strengthening an existing agricultural project in the mountains that will provide jobs, clean water and fresh produce.